-- Areas of Expertise: Research, workforce analytics, risk mitigation, Unmanned Aircraft Systems (UAS)
+Areas of Expertise: UAS/drone program management, workforce analytics, risk mitigation, strategic planning, research and management.

 Rachel is an experienced Consultant who specializes in strategic planning, research, and workforce analytics.
 She uses her advanced analytical skill set to analyze barriers, develop solutions, evaluate efficacy, and communicate results.